-- A. Written recommendations for award recipients may be submitted to the President by members in good standing. - B. Deadline for accepting nominations is the March membership meeting of each year. - C. The Board of Directors will have discretion deciding on nominations submitted, will respond to those who made the nomination before the May meeting, and will assign related tasks. - D. Awards (if any) will be presented at the June picnic. - E. An article will appear in the newsletter after each presentation. - F. The awards will be in the form of a gift certificate from one of the major advertisers in our yearbook a company that sells yarn, supplies, equipment and books -- which company is the choice of the awardee. - G. In the case of the Marjorie Erickson Memorial award, the President will check with the Member Education Chair to ensure that the nominee qualifies for the award.
-The Chair of Member Education maintains a list of participants in the Beginning Weavers Class so that it is easy to check on eligibility. - a.
+- A. Written recommendations for award recipients may be submitted to the President by members in good standing. - B. Deadline for accepting nominations is the March membership meeting of each year. - C. The Board of Directors will have discretion deciding on nominations submitted, will respond to those who made the nomination before the May meeting, and will assign related tasks. - D. Announcement of the award(s) will be made no later than the June picnic. - E. An article will appear in the newsletter after each presentation. - F. The awards will be in the form of a gift certificate from one of the major advertisers in our yearbook a company that sells yarn, supplies, equipment and books -- which company is the choice of the awardee. - G. In the case of the Marjorie Erickson Memorial award, the President will check with the Member Education Chair to ensure that the nominee qualifies for the award.
+The Chair of Member Education maintains a list of participants in the Beginning Weavers Class so that it is easy to check on eligibility.

+a.
 Current instructors of the Beginning Weavers Class will write an article about the recipient for the newsletter after the award is presented.